AviatrixSystems/Docs/HowTos/stateful_firewall_faq.rst

 In the next release (5.2), the limitation will be removed.

-What is the REST API to configure stateful firewall?
+What is the API to configure stateful firewall?
 --------------------------------------------------------

 The API for the stateful firewall can be found `here. <https://api.aviatrix.com/?version=latest#ce6b766f-4d4a-4e68-8419-4b93fa6281b4>`_.